 Our latest survey reveals two things about the mindset of people who believe in scripting, handicapping or momentum.

 First and foremost, the survey confirms the suspicion that SHM believers in general have a flawed understanding of randomness in football as a sport and hence also as a simulation thereof.

 Second, SHM believers in general fail to realize that whatever works to their advantage also works to their disadvantage.
-Take as an example the anecdote in this article.
+Take as an example the anecdote in this article (we won’t spoil the fun here).
 FIFA, like football, contains two teams which have the exact same options available.
 It’s a multiplayer game, so obviously, the same rules will apply to both parties.

 It can definitely be argued that SHM believers want FIFA to be something else than a multiplayer football simulation, which it of course won’t be.